petr-zak/spring-boot-build-image/README.md

 # spring-boot-build-image
-Build you app as docker image using spring boot.
+How to build your java application as docker image using spring boot.

 ## Requirements
 - Java 1.8+